 “Simon Peter, a bondservant and apostle of Jesus Christ, to those who have obtained like precious faith with us by the righteousness of our God and Savior Jesus Christ.”

 Peter viewed himself first as a slave of Jesus Christ.
 “Bondservant” is not a strong enough translation.
 The “bondservant” was a slave.
 Everyone understood this term in the Roman Empire since there were about fifty million slaves in the Empire.
-In fact, there were more slaves than there were freemen.
+There were more enslaved people than there were freemen.
 Slaves numbered four or five times more than the number of Roman citizens.
-Numerous wars of conquest had swelled the numbers of the slave class to an enormous extent.
+Numerous Roman wars of conquest had swelled the numbers of the slave class to an enormous extent.
 Prisoners of war made up a large part of that number.
 Slaves had few rights.
-There was no Society for the Prevention of Cruelty to Slaves in the Roman Empire of the first century.
+In the first century, there was no Society for the Prevention of Cruelty to Slaves in the Roman Empire.
 A man could do anything he wanted with his slaves.

 Peter essentially says, “I am a slave of Christ.
 I have no rights.
 I give myself lock, stock, and barrel to the Lord Jesus.
 Jesus completely possesses me.
 Everything else is incidental, whether it be my wife, children, career, profession, health, or future.
 He is my Master and Lord!”
-No wonder God specially used Peter.
 God uses people like that.
+No wonder God especially used Peter.

-Paul viewed himself as a slave as well (Romans 1:1).
+Paul also viewed himself as a slave (Romans 1:1).

 The slave is totally at his master’s disposal.